Macgregor

 Macgregor offers an affordable entry point into the Canberra property market with a strong community atmosphere.
 The suburb is served by Macgregor Primary School and is close to several secondary schools in the Belconnen area.
 Kippax Group Centre nearby provides supermarkets, shops, and dining.
 Green spaces include Macgregor Park and access to nearby Ginninderra Creek corridors for walking and cycling.
 Families are the primary demographic, drawn by the spacious homes, good schools, and safe suburban environment, with a median household income of $2,344 per week reflecting Canberra's high public service employment base.

-Macgregor falls under postcode 2615 and is governed by Unincorporated Council (LGA).
-For state elections, residents vote in the Ginninderra electorate.
+Macgregor falls under postcode 2615 and lies within an unincorporated area with no local council.
+For federal elections, residents vote in the electorate of Fenner, while state elections fall under the Ginninderra electorate.

 Location